monishaV17/monishaV17/README.md

 # 💫 About Me:
 Hi, I’m Monisha V, an aspiring Software Engineer with an interest in Java and Python development.
-<br>I build full-stack applications using React and Flask and am open to SDE roles.
+I build full-stack applications using React and Flask and am open to SDE roles.

 ## 🌐 Socials: